steroman/dynatrace-deck/slides.md

 </div>

 <!-- notes:
-Success looks different for different people.
+In this case, success is three-folded.
+There's lot of people that will be come happy once this process improves.
+So I took the liberty of creating quotes from key stakeholders to show what success will look like for them.
 For leadership, it’s predictability and alignment with business goals.
-For writers, it’s being able to focus on writing instead of chasing inputs or dealing with noise.
+For writers, it’s being able to focus on writing instead of dealing with noise.
 For PMs, it’s clarity: knowing exactly what’s expected and how to provide the right inputs.
-These perspectives reflect the cultural and operational shift we want to create.
 -->
 ---
 theme: ./theme